groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/nodejs-java/sql.en.md

     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
-       GroupDocs.Comparison for Node.js via Java is a tool that helps compare pictures and documents in the same format.
+       GroupDocs.Comparison for Node.js via Java is an API that helps to compare pictures and documents in the same format.
 It can find differences in paragraphs, words, characters, shapes, and text styles between the compared documents.
 You can combine these changes and save them as a final document.
 It works well with PDFs, Word documents, Excel sheets, PowerPoint slides, Visio diagrams, Outlook emails, HTML, drawings, and various image types—all without needing extra tools.

 ############################# Steps ############################
 steps: